Splunk® Style Guide

 Writing references

-The following references can enhance your writing and your understanding of best practices in technical communications:
+The following references can enhance your writing and understanding of best practices in a variety of technical communications:

 Best practices for including videos